Attacks on Approximate Caches in Text-to-Image Diffusion Models: Remote Covert Channel

 \textbf{Sender and Receiver Setup. } We use a Llama-3 70B model as the LLM to construct 10 special keywords and the corresponding unique prompts. \Cref{fig:convert_channel_example} illustrates these keywords and images generated by FLUX for message transmission.
-These extremely uncommon words increase the chance that the receiver’s prompts hit the sender’s caches.
+These extremely uncommon words increase the chance that the receiver’s prompts hit the sender’s cached prompts.
 We use ``dog'' as the marker for FLUX (this example) and ``McDonald's'' for SD3.
-This is because FLUX is a more powerful model that can render complicated objects from the cache compared to SD3.
-If the receiver does not hit the sender's prompts, the output images resemble those in the first row; if the sender has inserted their caches, the receiver obtains outputs like those in the second row.
-DINOv2 \cite{oquab2023dinov2} is used to detect the marker in receiver's generated images, which is the same method of object detection in Silent Branding \cite{jang2025silentbranding}.
+This is because FLUX is a more powerful model that can render complicated objects from the cached states compared to SD3.
+If the receiver does not hit the sender's prompts, the output images resemble those in the first row; otherwise, the receiver obtains outputs like those in the second row.
+DINOv2 \cite{oquab2023dinov2} is used to detect the marker in the receiver's generated images, which is the same method of object detection in Silent Branding \cite{jang2025silentbranding}.

 \textbf{Baseline. } We introduce a baseline that only uses generation latency of the prompt with special words to determine cache hit or miss, without using any marker.